afroisalreadyinu/practical-ansible-intro/readme.md

     server ansible_ssh_host=IP_ADRESS

-The best place to save this file would be in the `example` directory within this repo, because we will be running our the sample playbooks from there.
+A sample inventory file is included in the `example` directory within this repo, within which we will be running the sample playbooks.
+You can go ahead and change it to suit your setup.
 Since we will be modifying the system quite a bit, you are recommended to use a server you can wipe and reinstall at will.
 The easiest way to do this is to use a VM, either locally or from a provider.
 Depending on which option you choose, the inventory file is going to be a bit different.

 ### VM